Whonix/onion-grater/README.md

 This control port filter is written in Python.
 The original Python code was forked from the Tails version of control port filter.

+Source Code Contributions / Patches / Pull Requests:
+Please discuss before doing significant development work.
+This is a fork of Tails' onion-grater.
+Therefore, you'll most likely will be asked to submit patches to upstream, Tails first.

 This package is produced independently of, and carries no guarantee from, The Tor Project.